Ada-Developers-Academy/core-unit-1/fundamentals-recap/math-primer.md

 ## Goal

 Problem-solving in programming is almost always centered on _data_.
-Often times, it's useful to be aware of the following math concepts.
-Knowing the definition of these concepts can become tools you remember to use in the future.
+To work with that data effectively, it can be useful to be aware of the following math concepts.
+By knowing the definitions of these concepts, they become problem-solving tools for us to use in the future.

 The goal of this document is to be a resource.
 We recommend spending your energy on this document reading through it and taking notes on it once, and then reviewing briefly every few months.